kpadron/doh-forwarder/README.md

 - [x] Add install/uninstall script (install as a service via systemd)
 - [x] Add argument parsing for common configurables
 - [x] Add TCP resolving in addition to UDP resolving
+- [x] Use exceptions to detect connection errors and attempt to reconnect
 - [ ] Add DNS packet parsing to print human-readable packets to log
+- [ ] Add upstream server metrics and heuristics
 - [ ] Add EDNS0 client subnet disable to enhance privacy
-- [ ] Add upstream server metrics and heuristics
-- [ ] Use exceptions to detect connection errors and attempt to reconnect